-There have been many studies that show children who help garden are more likely to consume what they planted.
+Nutrition: There have been many studies that show children who help garden are more likely to consume what they planted.
 This equates to more fruits and vegetables!
 They are also more likely to help choose more fresh produce at the grocery store.
-This makes it a little easier to prepare meals if you can find a couple of vegetables to offer that they will eat.
-So increased nutritional status is a plus.
+This makes it a little easier to prepare meals and increased nutritional status is a plus.

-Another positive that comes from gardening with your children is exercise.
+Physical Activity: Another positive that comes from gardening with your children is the benefits that come with physical activity.
 Teaching them to work the soil, and plant, weed and water are all great things.
 They also require movement, and utilizing muscles you may not use all the time.
 Bending, squatting, hoeing—these all use large muscle groups and are great for anyone!
 Hauling soil, harvesting tomatoes and picking beans—these are also life skills that will stay with your children the rest of their lives.
 Teaching them where their food comes from and the work that is put into growing it is important.
 They will appreciate their food a little more.
-At the least, they won’t answer “the grocery store” when asked where their food comes from!
+At the least, they won't answer "the grocery store" when asked where their food comes from!

-Finally—spending time with your children outside in the sun (think Vitamin D!) away from video games and the television is fun.
+Family Time: Finally—spending time with your children outside in the sun away from video games and the television is fun.
 You are building memories.
 You are working together to provide food for your family, while playing with dirt and annoying caterpillars.
 Can it be any better than that?

 If you don't have a big spot for a small garden—plant a tomato plant in a pot.
 You will get the same outcomes!